 In the absence of a cutoff, $T^e$ would equal the output tax rate, t, because the fixed fee b would equal administrative costs A, in its role as a Pigouvian tax.
-We show in an additional online appendix, however, that the optimal t exceeds $T^e$ when firms do take advantage of a cutoff.
+We show in an additional online Appendix, however, that the optimal t exceeds $T^e$ when firms do take advantage of a cutoff.
 Intuitively, the higher output tax, coupled with a lower fixed fee, makes relatively low levels of taxed output more attractive to firms, discouraging some of them from bunching at $y^$ .
 In other words, the fee is now no longer solely serving the role of a Pigouvian tax, but is also being used to control bunching.
 Given these conflicting considerations, we are unable to sign the difference between b and A when there is an output cutoff, although the excess of t over $T^e$ limits the extent to which b can exceed A. Identifying this sign is not, however, needed for our subsequent results.

-4. Missing Middle or Isolated Bottom?
+4. Missing middle or isolated bottom?

-The missing middle identified in Proposition 3 suggests an economy with a sizable number of small firms and large firms, but no intermediate-sized firms.
+The missing middle identified in Proposition 3 suggests an economy with concentrations of small and large firms, but with no intermediate-sized firms.
 But another possibility is that the level of the output cutoff used to exempt firms from taxation is so low that only a small number of firms take advantage of it, generating a size distribution of firms with intermediate- and large-sized firms and a few much smaller untaxed firms, representing an "isolated bottom" of the size distribution.
-The next proposition shows that this size distribution would never occur under an optimal output cutoff.
+The next proposition rules out at least certain forms of this size distribution under an optimal output cutoff.